Staff and Contributors

 Aly “Sam” Campbell is a senior Mass Communication student focusing on PR and advertising at Georgia College.
 In addition to being a passionate student, Sam is a musician, graphic designer and writer.
 In her spare time, Sam enjoys Starbucks dates with her husband, teaching piano lessons from her home and playing with her Beagle/Jack Russell Terrier mix, Cooper.

-Alyssa Harris is a freshman at Georgia College and State University pursuing a Bachelor of Arts in Music with a choral concentration.
-She a new member of Georgia College’s Music Fraternity (Sigma Alpha Iota) and hopes to become a choral conductor at a college in her hometown of northeast Georgia.
+Alyssa Harris is a junior at Georgia College and State University pursuing a Bachelor of Arts in Music with a choral concentration.
+She a member of Georgia College’s Music Fraternity (Sigma Alpha Iota) and hopes to become a choral conductor at a college in her hometown of northeast Georgia.

 Andrew Sproule is a candidate in the MA in Music and Culture program at Carleton University.
 He attended the University of Guelph, where he earned his Bachelor of Arts in Music, specializing in jazz studies and working as a research assistant for Improvisation, Community, and Social Practice (ICASP).
 Andrew’s research focuses on the development of a methodology to incorporate musical improvisation in the classroom and to frame improvisation as a locus for creative development.